Image credit: Mud River Dog Products

 A dog’s physical appearance and athletic performance are great indicators of overall health and wellness.
+If you have noticed a change in the mood of your beloved dog then it might be wise to consider using cbd oil for pets.
 Nutrition is one key piece to this health equation; Nutrition is equally as important as good genetic lines and more valuable than conditioning alone.
 Many pet owners are well-intentioned yet misguided when it comes to feeding their pets due in large part to dog food advertising and difficult-to-interpret dog food labels.
 In addition, dog breeders, veterinarians, dog trainers, and other dog owners have differing opinions about and preferences for dog food brands, ingredients, and ratio of ingredients.
 The abundance of information can be overwhelming.

 Most dog professionals has a preferred feeding program based on personal successes and experience.
 To determine the best food for a dog, it is helpful to consider multiple factors, including the pets age, breed, activity level, and underlying health conditions.
 Several nutrition plans are available to meet the needs of most canine athletes.

 Dogs generally utilize dietary fat as a primary energy source if it is available (i.e rather than carbohydrates or protein).
 Protein in the diet is used primarily to provide essential amino acids for cellular functions, including building muscle tissue.
 Carbohydrates are useful in supplying fuel to muscles when fat isn’t available as fuel.
 Sporting dogs perform best on a diet composed of high fat, high protein, low carbohydrate, and an appropriate amount of soluble fiber.